KillingSpark/sparkzstd/Readme.md

 This decodes almost correctly.
 The result has the correct length but differs in about 400 bytes in different locations
 3. Another larger file (tar archive of some parts of my $HOME which I cant upload here) wont decompress.
 (Probably) At some point the decoder doesnt read the correct amount of bytes.

+## Other Libaries
+1. Some work has been done here towards a pure go implementation: https://github.com/klauspost/compress/tree/zstd-decoder/zstd Sadly I didnt find the project before I Started on this one.
+2. A wuff implementation is WIP here (but wuff doesnt generate Go correctly yet) https://github.com/mvdan/zstd
+3. A cgo binding to zsdt can be found here (which is needed if you want to compress stuff and not just decompress): https://github.com/DataDog/zstd